protocol/CryptoNetLab/open_problems/Better_Vector_Commitments.md

 Moreover, in Filecoin it is necessary to prove useful space, i.e. storage space that can be used to keep real-world data.
  Proof of Replication (PoRep): When the vector to be committed encodes some real data *D*, we replace the advice with a “replica” vector *R* defined as *R* = *D* + *A*.

+ *Requirements for VC in PoS.*
+Ideally, a VC scheme for Proof of Space should satisfy:

+– Conciseness: Mentioned solutions based on Merkle trees do not have commitment sizes independent of the vector size.
+A way to overcome this lack of conciseness is to use a SNARK for the openings at the cost of a trusted setup and some proving overhead.

+– Transparent Setup: Most of the concise VC schemes rely on a trusted setup, either in the bilinear groups setting or RSA groups setting.
+While class groups may be an alternative for transparent VCs, it also comes with a significant loss in efficiency.

+– Large Vector Sizes: We ask for the VC scheme to support vector of large sizes at a minimal costs.
+Nevertheless, in existing schemes, this is reflected in the size of the setup or in the verifier’s cost for subvector openings.
+Two options to overcome the drawbacks of committing to large vectors:

+    - Augmented Aggregation: One way to circumvent the upper bound fixed by the setup on the vector size is by cross-commitment aggregation for subvector openings.
+In this way, any large vector can be split in smaller chunck that are committed independently and then, opening a subvector of the initial large vector is done by aggregating openings of different chinks.
+However, VC schemes that allow to aggregate opening proofs across different commitments still require the verifier to keep and read the initial commitments in order to check the aggregated openings.

+    - Size-Independent Setup: Few VC schemes allow to commit to vectors of unbounded size.
+Even if this is possible in theory, in practice, the efficiency degrades with the increasing sizes of vectors, either in the prover overhead or in the verification process.
+– AoK for Openings: A dedicated AoK for subvector openings allow to obtain proofs of fixed size and a succinct verifier that does not have to read the opened values.
+This is important in PoS that require to open a large number of positions in a commitment.
+– Functional VC: In PoS one needs to also apply functions to the values in the vector.
+This can be realised in various ways:

+    - Compatible with SNARKs: Even if the succinct openings can be done independent of SNARKs, the VC scheme should allow for combining proofs of openings and succinct proofs of computations done on these openings.

+    - AoK for Functional Openings: Another way to perform these computation and prove them effi- ciently, is to design a VC scheme that allow opening function evaluations of the required positions.

+To be compatible with PoS use-case, the inputs to the function (the openings) should not be send

+to the verifier: just the resulting evaluation and a proof of knowledge of the openings and com- putation should suffice.

+– Efficient Prover: The prover should be able to perform openings in an efficient way, avoiding dependencies on the size of the vectors, which in PoS applications are notably large.

+    - Trade-off Memory/Computation: In Merkle Trees there is a possibility to store parts of the tree in order to improve the prover computation of openings.

+    - Proving Time Independent of Vector Size: Opening a subvector with an overhead depending only on the number of positions to be opened can bring a major improvement in PoS.

+– Updatability: The property of updating commitments are meaningful for the decentralised setting only if these updates are possible with a position-independent key or in a key-less manner.

 # Problems and Directions